strangeup/Quantum-Chaology/README.md

 ## March 9

 Marching squares algorithm fixed.
-THis was due to a mismatch in the labelling of Nx and Ny.
+This was due to a mismatch in the labelling of Nx and Ny.